 Marijuana is legal in South Dakota for medicinal use but is currently prohibited for recreational use.
 South Dakota Initiated Measure 26, appeared on the November 3, 2020, state general election ballot and passed with 70% approval.
 Per Initiated Measure 26, South Dakotans aged 18 years or older, and suffering from debilitating medical conditions including multiple sclerosis, Crohn's disease, epilepsy, AIDS, glaucoma, PTSD, ALS, and severe pains can possess and use up to 3 ounces of cannabis.

 South Dakota nearly made history by becoming the first state to legalize the medicinal and adult use of the marijuana at the same time.
 However, Constitutional Amendment A, which made the same ballot as Measure 26, and would have legalized adult-use marijuana, was challenged in court.
 On February 8, 2021, Circuit Court Judge Christina Klinger declared Amendment A illegal, claiming that it violated the state's single-subject requirement for ballot proposals.
 Another measure, seeking to legalize recreational cannabis in South Dakota, took place on the ballot on November 8, 2022.
 However, more than 52% of South Dakota voters rejected the proposed law.
+A third attempt to legalize recreational marijuana in the state also failed at the 2024 November ballot.

 The final push to make medical marijuana legal in South Dakota began in 2020 when voters approved both Constitutional Amendment A and Initiated Measure 26.
 The two ballot measures, backed by the South Dakotans for Better Marijuana Laws (SDBML), aimed to create a legal framework for recreational and medical marijuana.
 Up to 70% of South Dakota voters approved Initiated Measure 26, which established the state’s medical marijuana program.
 On the other hand, Constitutional Amendment A, designed to allow residents aged 21 or older buy weed without prescription, received approval from 54% of voters.
 Sadly, in 2021, the state’s apex court declared that Constitutional Amendment A was actually unconstitutional.
 Despite the setback, residents, together with support groups, keep pushing other laws to legalize recreational marijuana into the ballot.
 The following is a summary of South Dakota marijuana laws in 2021 and 2022.